kumarsaurabh20/kumarsaurabh20.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Integrative *-omics*
+- Integrative Bioinformatics
-- Bioinformatics
+- Plant-based Natural Product Pathway Discovery
-- Gene regulatory networks
+- Biotic Interactions and Co-evolution
-- Biotic interactions and co-evolution
+- Open Science Data Infrastructure

 # Education to show in About widget
 education: